 Otis was a star here showing his athleticism and having good ring chemistry with both Bryan and Rowan.
 Despite his size, Tucker flew around the ring and showed that both members could be a mainstay in the tag division.

-I would not mind seeing this two teams go at it again.
+I would not mind seeing these two teams go at it again.
 You can make the argument too that they should challenge for the title again after Bryan won via a quick roll-up.

 SmackDown Women’s Championship – Bayley (c) def.
 Alexa Bliss